 The source of snowmaking water has been supplemented by the use of the Woodward Reservoir.

-- This conservation measure has allowed the historical flows in local streams to be maintained, and in some cases increased, to insure protection for aquatic species.
+- This conservation measure has allowed the historical flows in local streams to be maintained, and in some cases increased, to ensure protection for aquatic species.

-- At the same time the snowmaking water supply can now support future growth without impacts to natural resources.
+- At the same time the snowmaking water supply can now support future growth without impacting natural resources.